webqit/webflo/README.md

 > The above function is built as part of your application's client-side script from the `npm run generate` command.
 It is typically bundled to the file `./public/bundle.js`.
 And the `--auto-embed` flag in that command gets it automatically embedded on your `./public/index.html` page as `<script type="module" src="/bundle.js"></script>`.
 Then it responds from right in the browser on visiting http://localhost:3000.
 </details>

-For *browser-based* applications that want to support offline usage via Service-Workers (e.g Progressive Web Apps), Webflo allows us to define equivalent handlers for requests hitting the Service Worker.
-These worker-based handlers go into a directory named `worker`.
+For *browser-based* applications that want to employ Service-Workers (e.g Progressive Web Apps), Webflo allows us to define equivalent handlers for requests hitting the Service Worker.
+These **worker-based** functions go into a directory named `worker`.

 ```js
 /**